wecountwords/final--project/README.md

 1. WeCountWords description of purpose and audience
 1. Frontend vs. Backend
 1. User Journey Map
-1. Backend: input articles and updcoming listings review and cleanup of comments
+1. Backend: input content and updcoming events
-1. Frontend: each user will have a profile page and a progress tracking page
+1. Frontend: each user will have a member page and profile page profile page.
+All members and non-members have access to Selected Content.

 ### Milestones